2009 Oregon Ducks football team: California

 Cal has run off three in a row against the Ducks, more than any other Pac-10 school against Oregon.
 The Golden Bears streak is their longest versus Oregon since the 1970s.
 Cal won a waterlogged game at Berkeley last year, 26–16.

 The Oregon Ducks quarterback Jeremiah Masoli struggled in previous games but had a major breakthrough against Cal, throwing 253 yards with 21 completions out of 25 attempts, three for touchdowns.
 Oregon tight end Ed Dickson had a career day with 11 catches for 148 yards and three touchdowns.
 The Oregon defense played very well, holding Jahvid Best who tied a Pac-10 record for rushing touchdowns the week prior, to just 55 yards on 16 carries.
 Before the game, Best was quoted as saying Autzen Stadium was the only venue where the crowd noise troubled him.

 The Ducks had a rough start to the game when Walter Thurmond fumbled the opening kickoff reception.
 Thurmond was hit in the knee on the return and was later diagnosed with a torn ACL and ended up missing the rest of the season.
 Cal took possession and, on a drive that went for negative eight yards, scored a field goal, their only points in the game.
 The two teams went back and forth on several miscues.
 In the first quarter on the Ducks' first scoring drive, running back LaMichael James fumbled the ball and was picked up by Cal's defensive back Josh Hill.
 During his run back, Hill fumbled the ball again which was recovered by Oregon.
 In the second quarter, Cal recovered a fumble by Oregon, only to fumble the ball back on the very next play.
 Later that quarter, Oregon punter Jackson Rice kicked the ball off the side of his foot for a 5-yard punt.
-After a quick three-and-out by Cal, Brian Anger, Cal's punter, booted the ball off the side of his foot for another 5-yard punt.
+After a quick three-and-out by Cal, Bryan Anger, Cal's punter, booted the ball off the side of his foot for another 5-yard punt.
 Masoli's first touchdown pass of the season occurred in the first few seconds of the second quarter, a 26-yard completion to Ed Dickson.

 Since Cal's first field goal, the Ducks went on to score 42 unanswered points to win the game.
 It was Cal's worst loss with Jeff Tedford as the head coach.